 From the list of interests, you can select an entire category.
 You can also select a subcategory within that category, or any combination of subcategories and categories that you’d like.

 When selecting multiple categories or subcategories, each one will be treated as a separate group.
 For example, if you select “football” and “cooking” you will reach people who are interested in either football OR cooking.

 However, if you select the “AND” option and pick an interest, you will only reach people who are interested in both football and cooking.
 Please keep in mind that the more “AND” interests you add, the smaller your scale will be, because the audience is becoming more and more niche.

 You can also exclude interests if you wish, although keep in mind that doing so runs the risk of significantly reducing your campaign reach.

 With each interest selection, make sure to check the Reach Estimator on the right side of the menu.
 This gauge will tell you how large or small your reach is and can help you decide whether to expand or narrow your target range.

 If your campaign isn’t spending enough, it’s likely due to narrow reach; in this case, try removing some audience targeting to open your campaign up to a larger audience.

-Through partnerships with vendors like Bombara, Acxiom, Eyeota and Connexity, Outbrain offers hundreds of demographic, intent, and professional targeting segments or attributes you can add to your campaigns.
+Through partnerships with vendors like Bombara, Acxiom, Eyeota, Nielsen, and Connexity, Outbrain offers hundreds of demographic, intent, and professional targeting segments or attributes you can add to your campaigns.
 Please note that using any of these segments will incur an additional third party charge that will be automatically calculated with your total CPC.